Silvesterrr/Quizlet-exporter/README.md

 ...
 ```
 # Requirements and Other
-Make sure that you have installed selenium ( `pip install selenium` ), and chrome browser.
+Make sure that you have installed requirements ( `pip install -r requirements.txt` ), and chrome browser.
 If the chromedriver added in the files won't work download it from this webside https://chromedriver.chromium.org/downloads (version equal to your chrome version).
 Chromedriver have to be in desame folder as the python file.
 If you worried about me 'stealing' your account you can just make a fake one. unfortunately quizlet shows only about half of all 'words' if you're not logged in.
 Hope You like it.
 If you have any problems please contact me at: `sylwesterjarosz50@gmail.com`